gregorriegler/mob-programming-rpg/session-notes/session-notes-2024-01-04.md

 - [x] bonding
 - [ ] get the .md files in shape - timeboxed to 25 min
+  - [ ] create a single chronological workflow, in one place
 - [ ] condensed coding
 - [ ] backlog refinement